Milofow/Milofow/Research/UX.md

 > have
 > dessert.
 A restaurant has a new idea to convert the above process to a digital experience.

-Meaning we'll need to make a table registration system with a qr code, so people can navigate the menu and order.
-It also include a restaurant owner's side for inventory and other managing tools.
+Meaning we'll need to make a table registration system with a qr code, so people can navigate to the menu and order using their phones.
+It also includes a restaurant owner's side for inventory and other managing tools.

 <br>